-Whether recycling or disposing in the garbage, plastic containers should have no residue.
-We recommend rinsing your containers up to 3 times to achieve cleanliness.

-7. Why can't I recycle lab specific plastic items like vials, tubes, syringes, pipettes/tips, etc.?

-Due to potential occupational health and safety concerns related to handling of such items, workers at recycling facility will dispose of these in the garbage even if they are clean and uncontaminated with hazardous materials.
+Whether recycling or disposing through regular trash, plastic containers should have no residue.
+We recommend rinsing your containers up to 3 times to achieve cleanliness 7.
+Why can't I recycle lab specific plastic items like vials, tubes, syringes, pipettes/tips, etc.?
+Due to potential occupational health and safety concerns related to handling of such items, workers at recycling facility will thrash these even if they are clean and uncontaminated with hazardous materials